Second Chance Chimpanzee Refuge Liberia

-We are currently caring for 65 chimpanzees at Second Chance Chimpanzee Refuge in Liberia, Africa.
+Second Chance Chimpanzee Refuge Liberia cares for more than 60 chimpanzees in Liberia, Africa.
 Most of the chimpanzees at the sanctuary were used in invasive research, many of them for decades.

 In the past, chimpanzees were considered ideal biomedical research subjects because they share more than 98% of their DNA with humans.
 However, ethical concerns mounted as growing evidence of chimpanzee intelligence and complex social skills became known and scientific data proved that chimpanzees are not ideal research subjects; as a result, labs experimenting on them began to close.

 Their heartbreaking history

 In 1974, a U.S.-based research organization set up a laboratory in Liberia, Africa and began experimenting on chimpanzees.
 For the next three decades, more than 400 chimps were held in barren laboratory cages while being used for painful and invasive hepatitis B and blood cleansing experiments.

 In the early 2000’s, the laboratory began phasing out experiments on chimpanzees and started moving them to nearby islands.
 The islands did not provide sufficient food or fresh water, so the chimpanzees were reliant on humans to survive.
 There was no infrastructure built on the islands to support the chimpanzees’ care before they were moved there.

 In 2015, funding from the laboratory was withdrawn and HSI and the HSUS stepped in to provide emergency care to the more than 60 chimpanzees who were still alive.
 Since then, HSI Liberia has taken on responsibility for the lifetime care of these animals, some of whom could live for another 50+ years.